 1. What information do we collect?

 This section explains what information we collect about you in different usage scenarios.

 When you browse the website, our webserver will log your IP address, any information your browser supplies on its identity, and the pages on the site that you access.

 When logged in, we use browser local storage facilities to hold information on which other users are logged in to the site for providing chat functionality.
 This cleared when you shut down the browser.

 When you register on the site using the registration form, we will collect and store your name and email address.
 We will collect your password and store it in encrypted form only.

-If you register using a social media account (Facebook, Google or Twitter), then we will store:
+If you register using a social media account (Facebook, Google or Twitter), then:

 Your Facebook identifier, name and email address provided by Facebook is stored when registering using your Facebook account.